 Nuclear regulatory authority

 This is the responsibility of the President of the National Atomic Energy Agency (PAA), which is a central organ of governmental administration with competence for nuclear safety and radiological protection issues.
-It is an independent authority regulating nuclear, radiation, transport and waste safety and safeguards as well as radiation emergency preparedness, under the administrative supervision of the Minister of Environment.
+It is an independent authority regulating nuclear, radiation, transport and waste safety, security and safeguards as well as radiation emergency preparedness, under the administrative supervision of the Minister of Environment.
 PAA employs around 120 people.

 Radioactive waste and spent fuel management

 The National Radioactive Waste Repository (located in small town Rozan) is a near-surface repository dedicated for a disposal of short-lived, low- and intermediate- activity radioactive waste and sealed radioactive sources.
 It has been in operation since 1961 and belongs to the National Nuclear Waste Utilization Plant (ZUOP).
 The spent fuel storage facilities are located in Swierk.
 There are also over 5 000 registered activities with radiation potential for public exposure and radioactive waste.

 PAA is in charge of control of the safety of storage and disposal facilities.

 Main legal instruments